To provide and preserve quality parks and recreation opportunities for all.

 A Little About Us

 Our highest priority is to advance the quality of life in Tampa's neighborhoods by delivering consistent services; maintaining the safety and appearance of city parks and recreation facilities; and instilling community pride.

 Our parks and facilities feature amenities to suit all interests including athletic fields and courts; arts, performance and event spaces; fitness and wellness opportunities; marine and waterfront areas; natural and open spaces; playgrounds and picnic shelters; just to name a few.

 On November 2, 2011, the City of Tampa Parks and Recreation Department was recognized for excellence in the field of parks and recreation management by becoming the 100th agency in the country currently holding national accreditation from the Commission for Accreditation of Park and Recreation Agencies (CAPRA).
-In October 2016, we were re-accredited as one of the best agencies in the nation.
-This national recognition has been awarded to fewer than 180 agencies in the country!
+Accredited agencies must go through the accreditation process every five years.
+In September 2021, we were re-accredited as one of the best agencies in the nation.
+This national recognition has been awarded to fewer than 200 agencies in the country!

 2020 Awards in Excellence: Entertainment and Redevelopment Award Winner